tariqjamel/Ktor-Auth-API/README.md

 - **401 Unauthorized**: Invalid or missing JWT token.
 - **404 Not Found**: User not found or user does not have any secrets.

+## Configuration Notes

+- Ensure your MongoDB instance is running and accessible.
+- Modify the `.env` or configuration files as needed to match your IP and database credentials.
+- The API uses SHA-256 for password hashing, which provides enhanced security.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug fixes, or feature implementations, please submit a pull request.